RobertBowie/chatterbox-client/README.md

 Chatterbox client
 ==============

 This is a project I completed as a student at Hack Reactor.
 This project is a result of pair programming.
 During the project we built a chat client consuming data from a parse API.
-The final client app has been refactored with various libraries/frameworks, including  jQuery and Backbone.

 ## Structure: